Unearthed: Photography's Roots

-In Summer 2020, we present our first major photography exhibition, tracing the rich history of the medium told through depictions of nature, bringing together over 100 works by 25 leading international photographers.
-Unearthed will reveal the fascinating technical processes and narratives behind these images, showcasing innovations in photography by key figures including William Henry Fox Talbot and Imogen Cunningham as well as several overlooked photographers including Japanese artist, Kazumasa Ogawa and the English gardener, Charles Jones.
-Jones’ striking modernist photographs of plants remained unknown until 20 years after his death, when they were discovered in a trunk at Bermondsey Market in 1981.
+Our first major photography exhibition, Unearthed traces the rich history of the medium through depictions of nature, with over 100 works by 41 leading international artists.
+Unearthed: Photography's Roots will reveal the fascinating technical processes and narratives behind these images, showcasing innovations in photography by key figures including William Henry Fox Talbot and Imogen Cunningham as well as several overlooked photographers including rare works by Japanese artist, Kazumasa Ogawa and the English gardener, Charles Jones.
+Jones’ striking modernist photographs of plants remained unknown for 20 years after his death, until they were discovered in a trunk at Bermondsey Market in 1981.

-Curator Alexander Moore, Head of Exhibitions at Dulwich Picture Gallery
+Curator Alexander Moore, Creative Producer at Dulwich Picture Gallery

-The exhibition opens with some of the first known Victorian images by Talbot, with his experiments with paper negatives, and will also feature works by the first female photographer Anna Atkins and 3D stereoscopic photographs by the Lumiere Brothers – displayed publicly for the first time.
-Focussing on botany and science throughout, themes range from typology and form to experiments with colour and modernism.
-The show culminates with more recent advancements in photography, from the glamour and eroticism of artists Robert Mapplethorpe and Nobuyoshi Araki, to experimentations with still life compositions.
+The exhibition opens with some of the first known Victorian images by Talbot, with his experiments with paper negatives, and will also feature many works by one of the first female photographers Anna Atkins.
+Focusing on botany and science throughout, themes range from typology and form to experiments with colour and modernism.
+The show culminates with more recent advancements in photography, from the glamour and eroticism of Robert Mapplethorpe to experimentations with still life compositions by Richard Learoyd.

 Our mausoleum hosts a contemporary installation from renowned video artist Ori Gersht, On Reflection, which reimagines a still life painting by Jan Brueghel the elder, and has never before been on show in the UK.